 (i) the person or child; or

-(ii) a person who is bound by the violence restraining order; or
+(ii) a person who is bound by the FVRO or VRO; or

-(iii) an offender or alleged offender responsible for, or involved in, any offence relevant to the granting of the violence restraining order;
+(iii) an offender or alleged offender responsible for, or involved in, any offence relevant to the granting of the FVRO or VRO;

-(b) a description of any offence relevant to the granting of the violence restraining order and an abridged description of the circumstances of its commission;
+(b) a description of any offence relevant to the granting of the FVRO or VRO and an abridged description of the circumstances of its commission;

-(c) any information about the grounds on which the violence restraining order was granted;
+(c) any information about the grounds on which the FVRO or VRO was granted;

-(d) the name, rank and any other relevant identifying information of any police officer in charge of investigating any offence relevant to the granting of the violence restraining order;
+(d) the name, rank and any other relevant identifying information of any police officer in charge of investigating any offence relevant to the granting of the FVRO or VRO;

 (e) the police station or office where information is held —

-(i) about the investigation of any offence relevant to the granting of the violence restraining order or the breach of that order; or
+(i) about the investigation of any offence relevant to the granting of the FVRO or VRO or the breach of that order; or

 (ii) about the grounds on which the order was granted;

-(f) the status of the investigation and prosecution of any offence relevant to the granting of the violence restraining order by a police officer.
+(f) the status of the investigation and prosecution of any offence relevant to the granting of the FVRO or VRO by a police officer.

 [Regulation 15 inserted in Gazette 26 Nov 2004 p.
-5265-6.]
+5265-6; amended in Gazette 7 Feb 2017 p.
+1167.]

 16. Prescribed countries (Act s.
 79A)